schuyleresprit/vcl/pages/anthology.md

 <div class="col-sm-10">
 <div class="page_title"><h3> Anthology</h3></div>

-Represented here are the authors who have written works in Anthology.
-Some of these may be texts translated into Anthology from other languages.
+Represented here are the the texts in the dataset representative of the genre or category 'Anthology'.

 <html>
 <body>